rv-ragul/rv-ragul/README.md

 ### Secretary of Tamil Mandram

 - Anna University Regional Campus, Coimbatore
-    - Conducted various competetions for Independence day2023
+    - Conducted various competetions for Independence day 2023
     - Organized an event called தமிழ் 4.0 to create awareness about FOSS